faveosuite/faveo-invoicing-community/ci/qa/README.md

 Then run the offline tests locally: `bash ci/qa/tests/run.sh`.

-See `SETUP.md` (produced alongside `JENKINS-PIPELINE-SCRIPT.groovy`, not in this repo) for the Jenkins job configuration, credentials, and node requirements.
+Jenkins job configuration, credentials, and node requirements are documented alongside the pipeline script itself, not in this repo — ask whoever set up the job.